Yortw/Yort.Http.ClientPipeline/README.md

 On the other hand, if you really want something here then go for it (see [license](https://github.com/Yortw/Yort.Http.Pipeline/blob/master/LICENSE.md)).
 Just expect breaking changes, bugs and other problems as development continues.
 Pull requests appreciated.

 ## What is it?
-A collection of handlers, filters, extenions and other stuff related to System.Net.Http.HttpClient and Windows.Web.Http.HttpClient.
+A collection of handlers, filters, extensions and other stuff related to System.Net.Http.HttpClient and Windows.Web.Http.HttpClient.

 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/Yortw/Yort.Http.Pipeline/blob/master/LICENSE.md)